 - Mix just until the ingredients are combined.
 You don’t want to over mix, if you do, I can assure you, you’ll have tough meatballs

-Typically I almost always bake my chicken meatballs, just because when I do make chicken meatballs, I’m usually trying to watch the fat and calories.
+I almost always bake my chicken meatballs, just because when I do make chicken meatballs, I’m usually trying to watch my fat and calorie intake.
 Frying them in oil seems to defeat the intent to have a lighter, healthier meal, and I find they taste just as delicious when baked.
 However, here, I wanted to keep things simple.
 Not dirty up too many dishes.
-So all you have to do is from the meatballs, then drop them into the simmering broth.
+So all you have to do is form the meatballs, and then drop them into the simmering broth.
 Not only is it easier to do it this way, but it gently poaches the chicken, which makes these the most tender, soft meatballs on the planet.
 So good.

 After all the veggies, orzo, and chicken cook together, I like to stir in a generous amount of baby spinach, stir it just until it wilts, then serve right away.
 It’s wonderful as is, but you can also garnish with some chopped parsley and freshly grated parmesan cheese.